 You can hardly miss the barrage of TV commercials encouraging people to use Cologuard® to screen for colon cancer.
 The animated Cologuard character makes it sound like an easy way to learn if you’re at risk.
 But that’s not the whole story.
-The team at Advanced Medical GI in Fairfax and Reston, Virginia, believes it’s important to know your options.
+The team at Advanced Medical GI in Reston, Virginia, believes it’s important to know your options.
 Cologuard can’t actually tell you if you have cancer, and it can’t prevent colon cancer.
 A colonoscopy can do both and treat the problem at the same time.
 To schedule an appointment, call the office or book online today.

 There are three reasons you need a colonoscopy to protect your health: